 First, Why Do You Need a Uniform Policy?

-Explain ExpectationsAvoid misunderstandings by making it crystal clear what you mean by terms like “formal”, “casual”, etc. Clear guidelines about what is acceptable and what isn’t.
-These expectations should be applied to everyone from employees and senior management, to interns and even temps to create a sense of harmony and belonging for all.
+To avoid misunderstandings, make it crystal clear what you mean by terms like “formal”, “casual”, etc. Provide clear guidelines about what is acceptable and what isn’t.
+These expectations should be applied to everyone from employees and senior management to interns and even temps, creating a sense of harmony and belonging for all.

 So, How Do You Create a Corporate Uniform Policy?